What are app deep links? And what is app deep linking for that matter? On the surface, these are fairly simple questions with fairly simple answers.

-As you can see, deep links are a bit like shortcuts.
-Instead of manually opening an app and looking for the page you need, a deep link spares you all the hassle and takes you to wherever you need to be.
+As you can see, app deep links are a bit like shortcuts.
+Instead of manually opening an app and looking for the page you need, an app deep link spares you all the hassle and takes you to wherever you need to be.

-In terms of the destination of a deep link, it is almost always (we will get into that “almost” part a bit later) any in-app destination other than the home screen.
+In terms of the destination of an app deep link, it is almost always (we will get into that “almost” part a bit later) any in-app destination other than the home screen.
 From a product page to checkout, anything goes.

 Starting points and destination